fnschmidt/campus-api/README.md

 * A working Rust toolchain
 * `JWT_SECRET=something AES_KEY=something_32chars cargo run`

-the project includes the `GEANT OV RSA CA 4` CA certificate, which is linked into the binary.
+the project includes the `GEANT TLS RSA 1` CA certificate, which is linked into the binary.
 Trust but verify

 ## Using the API
 * $api/signin has to be called with a `POST`-request and a JSON-body like